Plan Your Visit

 Hawai’i Volcanoes National Park

 Visitor Center – Stop by the Kīlauea Visitor Center to get acquainted, ask questions, see a film and pick up hiking information.
-The Kīlauea Visitor Center is located just past the entrance to the park on your right and is open from 10 a.m. to 5 p.m.
-Watch this short video about the 2018 eruption.
+The Kīlauea Visitor Center is located just past the entrance to the park on your right and is open from 9 a.m. to 6 p.m.

 Kīlauea Military Camp (KMC) – Established in 1916 as a rest camp for military personnel, the camp includes Crater Rim Cafe and the Lava Lounge.
 On most Fridays, they have a luau dinner buffet in the cafe and free hula performances in the lounge.